X-ray Microscopy and Talbot Imaging with the Matter in Extreme Conditions X-ray Imager at LCLS: Direct Imaging geometry

 The imaging setup can also be used to measure the spotsize of the standard beryllium focusing lenses that are in the MEC beamline.
-These lenses sit approximately 4.2m upstream of the center of the MEC target chamber (see \cite{Nagler2015} for details), and therefore a stack with focal length between 4.0m and 4.4m is generally used for standard MEC experiment, with a best focus around 1.2$\mu$ m.
-Wavefront measurement have in the past been performed of such lens stack, showing significant spherical aberations, and therefore ring-patterns around the focus~\cite{Seaberg2019}.
-The MXI direct imaging setup can however be used to directly image the intensity profile of that impinges on the sample that these lenses generate.
+These lenses sit approximately 4.2\,m upstream of the center of the MEC target chamber (see \cite{Nagler2015} for details), and therefore a stack with focal length between 4.0\,m and 4.4\,m is generally used for standard MEC experiment, with a best focus around 1.2\,$\mu$m.
+Wavefront measurement have in the past been performed of such lens stack, showing significant spherical aberrations, generating ring-patterns around the focus~\cite{Seaberg2019}.
+The MXI direct imaging setup can be used to directly image the intensity profile of the beam on the sample.
 In Figure~\ref{fig:FocalScan} we show the intensity profile around the focus of our beamline lenses as imaged by the MXI instrument.
 The airy-like ring pattern can clearly be seen.